bmpotter/exchange-api/README.md

 - Make sure to run `primedb.sh` before running the  `AgbotsSuite` test class to run all of the tests.

 ## Building and Running the Container

+**Todo: this section needs to be updated for akka-http.
+See: https://www.codemunity.io/tutorials/dockerising-akka-http/**

 - Update the version in `src/main/resources.version.txt`
 - To build the build container, compile your local code, build the exchange container, and run it, run: `make` .
 Or you can do the individual steps: